 The first method of use is done by hooking a potable water hose directly to the city water port on the outside of the camper.
-The lockable access door is located outside on the driver rear side of the camper.
 The city water port has a screen to keep debris from entering the interior lines.
 The screen and washer can be removed for cleaning.